CroixPevear/Telecom-customer-churn/README.md

 # Telecom Customer Churn Prediction

-An end-to-end machine-learning project that predicts whether a telecom customer is likely to cancel service.
-The project cleans customer data, compares three classification algorithms, evaluates them on a held-out test set, saves the best pipeline, and supports predictions for new customers.
+I built An end to end machine-learning project that predicts whether a telecom customer is likely to cancel service or not.
+The project cleans customer data, compares three classification algorithms, evaluates them on a held out test set, saves the best pipeline, and makes predictions for new customers.

 ## Results